 Adam Douglass b.
 1979, Dunedin, New Zealand.
-Lives and works in Victoria, Australia.
+Lives and works in Broome, Western Australia

-Douglass has exhibited broadly in galleries and site-specifically through Australia, New Zealand and Tonga.
-His work has been included in a variety of publications including: Eye Contact, Project Freerange, Un Magazine, Art New Zealand, Art News New Zealand, Scope: Contemporary Research Topics and The Artists: A Snapshot of Contemporary New Zealand Art Practice.
+Adam has exhibited broadly in galleries and site-specifically through Australia, New Zealand and Tonga.
+His work has been featured in a variety of publications including: Public Art Dialogue (upcoming), Eye Contact, Project Freerange, Un Magazine, Art New Zealand, Art News New Zealand, Scope: Contemporary Research Topics and The Artists: A Snapshot of Contemporary New Zealand Art Practice.

-Alongside lectures and teaching at the University of Melbourne, Fremantle Art and Design Campus, Otago Polytechnic School of Art and Vicserv Douglass has worked for numerous community mental health and social arts programs in various roles including leadership.
+Alongside lectures and teaching at the University of Melbourne, Fremantle Art and Design Campus, Otago Polytechnic School of Art and Vicserv, Adam has worked for numerous community mental health and social arts programs in various roles including leadership.